 - Supports bi-directional testing of some vehicle components

-- Android-based system gives smooth navigation and quick response
+- The android-based system gives smooth navigation and quick response

-- May not be compatible with the newest vehicles
+- It may not be compatible with the newest vehicles

 - More limited service and repair functions

-- Battery is low quality and known to die frequently
+- The battery is low quality and known to die frequently